• USD

 Game Meat

-With easy access to such delectable spoils as gemsbok and springbok, game meat is wildly popular in Namibia.
-The naturally free-range meat is standard fare at most safari lodges and can be enjoyed as biltong, steak, goulash, kebabs, or in a potjie.
+With access to gemsbok and springbok, game is popular — commonly served as biltong, steak, goulash, kebabs, or in a potjie.

 FAQ